shinyblink/sled/README.md

 * `gfx_ursuppe`: Wierd particle simulation based on bttrblls. by @cyriax0

+* `gfx_afterglow`: CRT Tube like glow effect that uses the last image of the previous effec. by @cyriax0

 ---

 If you want to only build a specific set of modules, pass a `MODULES="myfavouritemodule bestmodule"` to the `make` line.